 County Fermanagh - the Lakelands, Full of Castles

-The name of the county references "the men of Manach", Fermanagh's nicknames are auch als "Maguire County" (referencing the once ruling family), "Lakeland", "Lake County" oder "Erne County".Continue to 9 of 10 below.
+The name of the county references "the men of Manach", Fermanagh's nicknames are auch als "Maguire County" (referencing the once ruling family), "Lakeland", "Lake County" or "Erne County".
+The lakes are a major draw for fishermen and boaters.

 09 of 09

 County Tyrone - Right in the Middle